RaviTriv/cpu-memory-optimizations/README.md

 ### Write Combining

 ### Bypassing Cache
+By default nothing is directly written to memory.
+Everything goes through cache, if our cache space is full we replace older cache lines.
+In some situations we may have data that will not be accessed again anytime soon or frequently, making it a waste to use cache space.
+In these situations we can bypass cache and write directly to memory.
+A simple example is we intialize two matrixs, matA and matB.
+We write values to matA and then write values to matB.
+After writing values to matB, we want to read from matA.
+In this case since we will not be reading values of matB anytime soon we can make use of intel's non temporal stores to write matB directly to memory.
+The simple example is roughly 3 times faster.

 ### Fitting into Cache Lines
 Reading from cache is significantly faster than reading from memory.
 Therefore its important to fit as much data into cache as possible.
 CPU cache is a collection of  cache lines, in this case each cache line is 64 bytes long and read in `words`, a fixed size of bytes.
 We want to optimize the way we put data into `words` such that their are minimal holes.